background-image

 use-of-AI-in-logistics

-Due to this, we will focus on the most high-demand and well-known applications of AI in logistics, separating the real advantages from the potential improvements.
+Due to this, we will focus on the most high-demand and well-known AI use cases in logistics, separating the real advantages from the potential improvements.

 Logistics planning

-One of the strongest, if not the strongest, advantages of using AI in transportation and supply chains is the clarity and transparency of logistics operations.
+One of the strong, if not the strongest, advantages of using AI in supply chain and logistics is the clarity and transparency of logistics operations.
 By harnessing the ability of AI technology to translate data into predictive insights, organizations are able to power the most important logistics planning components: demand forecasting, route optimization, and supply planning.

 • Demand forecasting